-In practice, as you may have seen in a WordPress hosting Facebook group, lots of business owners are moving from Siteground to Cloudways to get more speed and access to the cloud at a much more affordable rate (starting at $10/month on DigitalOcean compared to the $100/month of SiteGround).
+In practice, as you may have seen in a WordPress hosting Facebook group, lots of business owners are moving from Siteground to Cloudways.
+They do so to get more speed and access to the cloud at a much more affordable rate, starting at $10/month on DigitalOcean compared to the $100/month of SiteGround.

 SiteGround is still an attractive solution for beginners, but it's only for the first year.
 It's much better to go directly with Cloudways on a cheap hosting plan and scale in 1 click when you get much more traffic.
 This way, you avoid having to switch from SiteGround to Cloudways later to avoid having to pay for their expensive cloud.

 The Downsides to Using SiteGround

 - Expensive: SiteGround encourages users to sign up with the company using a low-cost offer, but the offers typically cover a few invoices.
 It would be best if you considered this in advance to make a decision.

-- Scaling issues: SiteGround limits storage to a maximum of 40GB on its most powerful plans.
+- Scaling issues: SiteGround limits storage to 40GB on its most powerful plans.
 It should be suited for most medium to large sites.
 However, some much larger websites with lots of traffic might need to think again about switching from shared hosting to a cloud server.

 The Downsides of Using Cloudways

 - High CPU usage: on entry-level VPS servers, you may consume all your CPU resources due to plugins or bots making DDoS attacks on your site.
-You can fight against that by installing a firewall, using Cloudflare Enterprise dedicated firewalls, upgrade your server among other things.
+You can fight against that by installing a firewall, using Cloudflare Enterprise dedicated firewalls, upgrade your server, among other things.
 However, they charge around $40-50/month for 2 cores.

 - Google Cloud & AWS are expensive with Cloudways, and you only get 2GB bandwidth which is not enough.
 It's much better to use Vultr, DigitalOcean, or Linode for low prices and large bandwidth (1-5 TB).

 Cloudways vs SiteGround: Performance

 In terms of overall performance and reliability, Cloudways comes out on top.
-Because it is based in the cloud, it offers superior speeds, scalability, and efficiency at better pricing compared to SiteGround's traditional hosting architecture.
+Because your server is in the cloud, you get superior speeds, scalability, and efficiency at better pricing than SiteGround's traditional hosting architecture.

 Cloudways Page loading speed